JonyEpsilon/gorilla-repl/README.md

 ## Worksheet files

-You can save the contents of a window to a 'worksheet' file.
-This will include everything you see, the code, the output, notes and mathematics, the lot.
+You can save the contents of a window to a worksheet file.
+This will include everything you see, the code, the output, graphs, notes and mathematics, the lot.
 To save a file just hit `ctrl+g ctrl+s`.
 If you haven't already saved the file it will prompt for a filename, which is given relative to the project/where you invoked `lein gorilla`.
 To load a file, use `ctrl+g ctrl+l`.
 By convention, I often find it convenient to store my worksheets in a directory called `ws` at the root of the project (alongside `src` etc) but you, of course, can store them wherever you want.
 A neat feature is that these